 Tetra is a remote-controlled and autonomous-capable rover, built for the 2019 University Rover Challenge.
 Over the past year, we have iteratively expanded upon our previous mechanical, electrical and software systems to develop a more robust and modular rover that can succeed in the harsh conditions of the Mars Desert Research Station.

 The University Rover Challenge (URC) is an international college-level robotics competition hosted by the Mars Society at the Mars Desert Research Station in Hanksville, Utah.
 The primary objective of the competition is to design a rover to traverse a simulated Mars environment and to perform tasks across four competition stages.
 Started in 2006, the URC aims to expand interest in the exploration of the Red Planet and to promote the design of the next generation of Mars rovers that will travel across the planet along with the first human explorers.

-For more information about the URC, visit their website.
+For more information about the URC, please visit their website.

 Tetra's mechanical design is separated into four main components: the chassis, the suspension, the arm and the science sensor array.
 The light-weight sheet metal chassis serves as the electrical housing and the suspensions' mounting support.
 The suspension is a passive differential rocker suspension with an additional shock absorption system.
 The rover also has two rocker assemblies connected via a differential linkage, which allows for maximum contact between the wheels and the ground.
 The arm has six degrees of freedom, utilizing a linear actuator, and a combination of MX-106 and AX-12 servo motors to move the upper-arm and forearm respectively.
 Additionally, the rover's hand attachment connects to the arm via a differential wrist.
 Lastly, the science sensor array is composed of a housing for the atmospheric sensors and a structure for the Raman Spectrometer.